Frequently Asked Questions About Walt Disney World

 - Access to Extra Magic Hours

-- Unlimited free use of the excellent Disney transportation system (buses, boats and Monorails) which connects all of the Disney resorts to the theme parks and Downtown Disney, and connects the Disney resorts to each other.
+- Unlimited free use of the excellent Disney transportation system (buses, boats and Monorails) which connects all of the Disney resorts to the theme parks and Disney Springs, and connects the Disney resorts to each other.

 - FREE parking at all of the Disney theme parks (show your room key at the parking gates).